Shagshag/prestashop-documentation/OrderCore.md

 Else get the available quantity of the product in fucntion of the shop associated to the order

 * Visibility: **protected**
+* This method is defined in classes\order\Order.php line 680

 #### Arguments